mgrybel/Udacity-Full-Stack-Web-Developer/Bookshelf-App/README.md

 ### Endpoints
 **GET /books**
-- General:
-    - Returns the list of book objects, the success value, and the total number of books
-    - Results are paginated in the groups of 8.
+- This endpoint returns the list of book objects, the success value, and the total number of books.
+Results are paginated in the groups of 8.
 Include a request argument to choose the page number, starting from 1.
 - Sample: `curl http://127.0.0.1:5000/books`

 ```json